Boonshoft School of Medicine

-The Boonshoft School of Medicine (formerly known as Wright State University School of Medicine) is the medical school at Wright State University.
-It is located in Dayton, Ohio, and serves the Miami Valley region of southwestern Ohio.
+The Boonshoft School of Medicine, also known as Wright State University School of Medicine, is an accredited medical school at Wright State University.
+It is located in Dayton, Ohio, United States and serves the Miami Valley region of southwestern Ohio.
+The school was renamed in 2005 in honor of Oscar Boonshoft who gifted $28.5 million to further medical education, research, and scholarship.

-Instead of operating a university-based hospital for clinical training, Wright State is affiliated with five major teaching hospitals in the Greater Dayton area and has formal affiliation agreements with more than 25 other health care institutions in the Miami Valley.

-Admission to Wright State University's School of Medicine is competitive among the many students who apply; in 2019, 6,182 students applied for admission to the school, and 119 matriculated.

-The Boonshoft School of Medicine is accredited by the Liaison Committee on Medical Education (LCME).

 History

-In 1972, Congress passed the Veterans Administration Medical School Assistance and Health Manpower Training Act, also known as the Teague Cranston Act, which provided financial support for establishing five new U.S. medical schools, including one at Wright State University.
+Wright State University School of Medicine was established by the Ohio General Assembly in 1973 after Congress passed the Veterans Administration Medical School Assistance and Health Manpower Training Act, which provided financial support for establishing five new U.S. medical schools.
 The VA awarded the school a $19.5 million, seven-year grant for faculty support and facilities.
 Other major founding donors included Mrs. Virginia Kettering, who contributed $1 million in unrestricted funds, and the Fordham Foundation, which provided $500,000 for a medical library.
-The school was established by the Ohio General Assembly in 1973.

 The school's charter class began studies in 1976 and graduated in 1980.
 Since then, more than 2,820 physicians have graduated from the School of Medicine.
-Wright State alumni are practicing in almost every state in the nation.

 In 2005, the school changed its name to the Wright State University Boonshoft School of Medicine in recognition of the Oscar Boonshoft family, which gave Wright State's largest philanthropic gift to the medical school.

 In 2009, the school became the first medical school in the United States to debut its own medical student-produced radio program, dubbed Radio Rounds.

 Education

+Curriculum

+The Boonshoft School of Medicine is accredited by the Liaison Committee on Medical Education (LCME).
+In 2021, Wright State University's Boonshoft School of Medicine implemented a curriculum consisting of 19.5 months of basic science training followed by 45 months of clinical training.
+Students take the USMLE Step 1 exam at the end of their basic science training before transitioning to clinical curriculum.
+Instead of operating a university-based hospital for clinical training, Wright State is affiliated with five major teaching hospitals in the Greater Dayton area and has formal affiliation agreements with more than 25 other health care institutions in the Miami Valley.

+The Boonshoft School of Medicine also offers combined degree programs, including: